shdamani/cse15l-lab-reports/week3.md

     assertArrayEquals(new int[]{ }, ArrayExamples.reversed(input1));
   }
  ```
+ In the above test the length of the array is zero so it would enter the for loop, hence the orignal empty int array will be returned and the test would pass
 **The symptom, as the output of running the tests**
 [![Screen-Shot-2023-01-28-at-5-58-54-PM.png](https://i.postimg.cc/ZntW2vQv/Screen-Shot-2023-01-28-at-5-58-54-PM.png)](https://postimg.cc/mzjZFkBT)
 **The bug I have chosen is from the method:**